Simultaneous Drawing of Planar Graphs with Right-Angle Crossings and Few Bends: Drawings of General Graphs

 Since every port of a vertex is only used once, the drawing has no overlaps.
 We now analyze the number of columns used.
-For every vertex but the left-most and right-most, we again reserve two additional columns for the edges in~$E_2$; for the remaining two vertices, we reserve one additional column.
-However, the edges in~$E_1$ now only need one column for the bend of the single slanted segment.
-For every edge in~$E_2$, we need up to~1 column for the vertical segment to the side of~$R$.
+For every vertex except for the leftmost and rightmost, two additional columns are reserved for the edges in~$E_2$; for the remaining two vertices, we reserve a single additional column.
+The edges in~$E_1$ now only need one column for the bend of the single slanted segment.
+For every edge in~$E_2$, we need up to one column for the vertical segment to the side of~$R$.
 Since there are at most~$2n-4$ edges, our drawing needs~$3n-2+2n-4+2n-4=7n-10$ columns.
-Analogously, we can show that the algorithm needs~$7n-10$ rows. \end{pf}
+Analogously, we can show that the algorithm needs~$7n-10$ rows.
+Since the decomposition can be computed in~$O(n)$ time, our algorithm also requires~$O(n)$ time. \end{proof}